10 things to do in Kreuzberg, Berlin: Our guide to visiting the neighborhood

 German Museum of Technology entrance German Museum of Technology

 The Museum of Technology is the most child-friendly thing you can do at Kreuzberg.
 It’s known for its fun and hands-on tours on the history of technology.
 You’ll get to see the world’s first computer and vintage locomotives and learn the fundamentals of science via different experiments.
-We even included it in our review of 10 best museums in Berlin!
+I even included it in my list of 10 best museums in Berlin!

 Jewish Museum Berlin